We all know how dangerous texting and driving is — or do we?

 Citing a new study, Medical Daily recently reported that educating drivers about the real dangers of “intextication” could make all the difference on today’s highways.

-The association between auto accidents and distracted driving is well documented.
+The association between auto accidents and distracted driving are well documented.
 Study after study conclusively shows that texting behind the wheel is as dangerous as drunk driving, and yet it persists as a pervasive part of American culture.

 Why do so many people continue to text despite the danger?
 As experts now know, the message simply isn’t sinking in yet.

-In the new study, researchers observed a group of hospital employees (people who should have a better understanding than most of texting’s health hazards) as they drove to and from work.
+In the new study, researchers observed a group of hospital employees (people who should have a better understanding than most of the texting’s health hazards) as they drove to and from work.
 Then, having documented their distracted-driving habits, the researchers began an “intervention” of sorts — an educational campaign designed to raise awareness about distracted driving.

 Following the intervention, researchers returned to observe the same drivers.
 The goal was to see whether educational efforts could really have any lasting effect on people’s driving patterns.